dimadesu/android-rtmp-ingest/README.md

 #### Start the stream

 Start streaming your camera to MediaMTX server.

-If it works it works.
+There are many ways to confirm that it works:
+- Camera app would usually say if it was able to connect.
+- MediaMTX will log a message in its console.
+- You can open HLS url in the phone browser.
+- Etc.

 ## (Optional) Configure MediaMTX to auto start